jq153387/avancevl.github.io/engineering/frontend_testing.md

 - Is your front-end UI element pixel perfect to designer's mockup.
 - Did you check what happens when you rotate your phone's orientation to horizontal?
-- Did you check mobile iOS and Android?
+- Did you check mobile iOS (Safari, Chrome) and Android (Chrome)?
-- Did you check desktop Chrome, Safari, Firebase?
+- Did you check desktop Chrome, Safari, Firefox?
+-

 ## Production Checklist